-Throughout the year, the Camden County Board of Freeholders recognizes Camden County’s finest citizens for a wide-range of accomplishments.
+Throughout the year, the Camden County Board of Commissioners recognizes Camden County’s finest citizens for a wide-range of accomplishments.

 The annual Best of the Class celebrated and recognizes graduating seniors from every high school in Camden County.
 Every year, students and their parents attend a beautiful event where they are are honored in 7 different categories: Community Service, Leadership, Best Overall, Most Improved, Most Courageous, Performing Arts and School Spirit.
 For more information about the Best of the Class, call (856) 216-8217.

 The Camden County Sports Hall of Fame was formed in 2004 and honors local sports legends for the contributions to athletics.
 The annual event shines a spotlight on some of the best athletes in the county, some of which have gone on to play their respective games at the highest levels of competition.
 Since the Hall of Fame began, over 150 residents have been inducted.
 For more information about the Sports Hall of Fame, call (856) 401-2451 or email firstname.lastname@example.org.